Ivorian cuisine: Common foods and dishes

 Cassava and plantains are significant parts of Ivorian cuisine.
-A corn paste called aitiu is used to prepare corn balls, and peanuts are widely used in dishes.
+A maize paste called aitiu is used to prepare corn balls, and peanuts are widely used in dishes.
 Attiéké is a popular side dish in Côte d'Ivoire made with grated cassava and is very similar in taste and consistency to couscous.
 A common street-vended food is alloco, which is ripe plantain banana fried in palm oil, spiced with a spicy sauce made of onions and chili.
 It can be eaten alone as a snack or often with a hard-boiled egg, as well as a side dish.

 Grilled fish and grilled chicken are the most popular non-vegetarian foods.
 Lean, low-fat Guinea fowl, which is popular in the region, is commonly referred as poulet bicyclette.
 Seafood includes tuna, sardines, shrimp and bonito.
 Smoked fish is also common, as it is all over West Africa.